 - Simply place the Apple Pencil next to the wider side of the iPad Pro’s body, the magnetic strip on the iPad will keep the Apple Pencil in place to charge.

-With the Apple Pencil you don’t need any special application or menu for it to function on the iPad or iPad Pro.
+With the Apple Pencil, you don’t need any special application or menu for it to function on the iPad or iPad Pro.
 Once you have paired both devices you’re ready to draw, write or navigate in any app that’s installed on the iPad.
 Check out our guide on How Apple Pencil Works for more details.

-The Apple pencil does however have a efw interesting features that make it a unique device providing you with an exhilarating experience.
+The Apple pencil does however have a few interesting features that make it a unique device providing you with an exhilarating experience.
 For example, its weight and center of gravity are similar to that of a real pencil.
 So, you can sketch away without any issues.

 - Users of the Apple Pencil 2nd Gen are provided with the ability to change the additional function which can be accessed by double-tapping the flat side of the Apple Pencil.
 While most applications would have the eraser configured by default, some apps like the Notes app will allow you to change this function to create a trigger that switches between the current tool being used and the previous tool that was used.